pedrottimark/learning-react-native/Zebreto/README.md

     const { cards, deckID } = this.props;
     const { cardQuestions, progress } = getInitialStateReviewing(cards, deckID, moment()); // impure

-    this.state = {
+    this._cardQuestions = cardQuestions; // internal data that does not change this.state = {
-      cardQuestions, // internal data that does not change progress, // internal data that does change
+      progress, // internal data that does change
       feedback: this._feedbackUnanswered(), // external interface that does change };